hoyangtsai/react-webpack-boilerplate/README.md

 # react webpack boilerplate

-A straightforward react 17 with webpack 5 boilerplate
+A simple web app boilerplate with react 18 and webpack 5

-## Features
+## Spec

 ### Webpack